Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 * Is this job routine?
 Your judgment (0-10): 6
 * Is this job cognitive?
 Your judgment (0-10): 9
 * 5 MOST IMPORTANT SKILLS THEY REQUIRE TO POSSES (provide the importance score, in Details):
- Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+* Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
 Important: 72
- Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
+* Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
 Important: 72
- Mathematics — Using mathematics to solve problems.
-Important: 72 Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
-Important: 72 Science — Using scientific rules and methods to solve problems.
+* Mathematics — Using mathematics to solve problems.
 Important: 72
+* Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
+Important: 72
+* Science — Using scientific rules and methods to solve problems.
+Important: 72
 * 5 TECHNOLOGY SKILLS:
-Analytical or scientific software
+* Analytical or scientific software
-Computer aided design CAD software
+* Computer aided design CAD software
-Development environment software
+* Development environment software
-Graphics or photo imaging software
+* Graphics or photo imaging software
-Object or component oriented development software
+* Object or component oriented development software
 * EDUCATION: Most of these occupations require a four-year bachelor's degree, but some do not.
 * WAGES: $42.51 hourly, $88,430 annual
-* TOP INDUSTRY: Manufacturing
-Professional, Scientific, and Technical Services
+* TOP INDUSTRY: Manufacturing Professional, Scientific, and Technical Services
 ### Operators
-* ONET-SOC code and title: 49-9064.00 Watch and clock repairers
+* ONET-SOC CODE AND TITLE: 49-9064.00 Watch and clock repairers
-* 5 most important tasks they carry out (provide the importance score, in Details):
+* 5 MOST IMPORTANT TASKS THEY CARRY OUT(provide the importance score, in details):
+* Clean, rinse, and dry timepiece parts, using solutions and ultrasonic or mechanical watch-cleaning machines.
+Important: 92
+* Adjust timing regulators, using truing calipers, watch-rate recorders, and tweezers.
+Important: 91
+* Reassemble timepieces, replacing glass faces and batteries, before returning them to customers.
+Important: 91
+* Disassemble timepieces and inspect them for defective, worn, misaligned, or rusty parts, using loupes.
+Important: 90
+* Oil moving parts of timepieces.
+Important: 89
 * Is this job routine?
-Your judgment (0-10):8
+Your judgment (0-10): 8
 * Is this job cognitive?
-Your judgment (0-10):6
+Your judgment (0-10): 6
-* 5 most important skills they require to possess (provide the importance score, in Details):Repairing — Repairing machines or systems using the needed tools.
+* 5 MOST IMPORTANT SKILLS THEY REQUIRE TO POSSES (provide the importance score, in Details):
+* Repairing — Repairing machines or systems using the needed tools.
+Important: 72
-Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
+* Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
+Important: 53

-Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.
+* Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.
+Important: 53

-Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+* Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
+Important: 50

-Equipment Maintenance — Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.
+* Equipment Maintenance — Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.
+Important: 50
-* 5 technology skills:Accounting software — Intuit QuickBooks ; Sage Software Sage50
+* 5 TECHNOLOGY SKILLS:
+* Accounting software

-Electronic mail software — IBM Lotus Notes
+* Electronic mail software — IBM Lotus Notes

-Enterprise resource planning ERP software — SAP software
+* Enterprise resource planning ERP software — SAP software

-Project management software — GrenSoft WorkTracer; Upland Consulting Group Repair Traq
+* Project management software — GrenSoft WorkTracer; Upland Consulting Group Repair Traq

-Spreadsheet software — Microsoft Excel
+* Spreadsheet software — Microsoft Excel
-* Education:Post-secondary certificate
+* EDUCATION:Post-secondary certificate
 High school diploma or equivalent
 Associate's degree

-* Wages:20.44 hourly and 42.520 annualy
+* WAGES:20.44 hourly and 42.520 annualy
-* Top industry: Retail Trade
+* TOP INDUSTRY: Retail Trade
 ***

 ## Task 3